rmoravcik/Time/Readme.md

 note: freq and intFreq are power of 2 numbers in hertz between 1 and 8192 (or 0 to disable).

 The RTC second start at the same moment of setTime call, with a precision of 1/intFreq second (set with setFreqPrecision())

-Becarful: high frequency precision make high CPU load!
+*Be careful: high frequency precision make high CPU load!*

 Time and Date values are not valid if the status is timeNotSet.
 Otherwise, values can be used but